miscelleanous-projs/one-instance/docs/README.md

 # one-instance
-Simple One Instance only Demo App in Delphi Win32 (tested with Alexandria and Athens)
+Simple One Instance only Demo App in Delphi Win32 (tested with Alexandria and Athens on Windows 10)

-Tested on Windows 10

 <p align="center"><img src="screenshot.png"></p>